-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-But with Sylvan's study skills program in the Charleston region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
-After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
-Get in touch with us today to learn more about how our tutoring experts in the Charleston region can help your child fulfill goals and tackle any workload.
+It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention socializing!
+However, Sylvan’s study skills program in the Charleston region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
+Get to know how our expert tutors in the Charleston region can help your son or daughter accomplish goals and take on any workload confidently.

 Our Unique Approach